How local antipredator response unbalances the rock-paper-scissors model: Introduction

 In this work, we study a cyclic nonhierarchical tritrophic system whose predator-prey interactions are unbalanced by local antipredator response performed by organisms of one out of the species.
 Considering that the antipredator response diminishes the organism's predation capacity, we aim to answer the question of whether a locally weakened species predominates as occurs in the uneven rock-paper-scissors model widely studied, where other reasons than local weaken one out of the species.

 We introduce a conditioning factor parameter that indicates the fraction of individuals apt to join the collective tactic, meaning the percentage of organisms with the necessary physical and cognitive ability to learn and properly execute the antipredator strategy.
 Furthermore, we assume a maximal distance an organism can influence a predator attack and the strength of the antipredator reaction.
 Our goal is to comprehend how the local antipredator response unbalances the pattern formation and species densities.
-For this purpose, we follow a numerical implementation recently presented for local antipredator response in rock-paper-scissors models \cite{Anti1,anti2}, we explore the emergence of spatial patterns in regions where the cyclic model is locally unbalanced.
+For this purpose, we follow a numerical implementation recently presented for local antipredator response in rock-paper-scissors models \cite{Anti1,anti2}.

+We explore the emergence of spatial patterns in regions where the cyclic model is locally unbalanced.
 Besides discovering which species predominates in a locally unbalanced cyclic model, we also focus on the effects of the local unevenness in jeopardising biodiversity, exploring the coexistence probability for a range of mobility probabilities.